hotcool/react-exercises/README.md

 # Day 2: Implement the basic page of taking the images array and use button to move back and forth
 * Remove figure dependencies, move the caption over the picture, play with react-swipe / react-swipeable but did not work, keep on the swiping function

+# Day 3: Basic features are ready
+* Change the photoGallery class into component to use hooks
+* TODOs:
+** Handle edge cases (validate the input images array) ** Make it work for different devices

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).